I think we can agree that the overwhelming majority of coaches are struggling to get clients.

 Your success as a coach will be determined by your ability to market yourself.

-Today I’m going to share with you some of the best books I have read that can help you get clients.
+Today I will share with you some of the best books I have read that can help you get clients.

 With that in mind, you really cannot go wrong by reading any of his material, so let’s kick off.